 Unit 7 – Performing to an audience

-Throughout this unit you will undertake a performance role for a live audience, interpret performance material for an audience and perform a role, communicating meaning to an audience.
+You will undertake a performance role for a live audience, interpret performance material for an audience and perform a role, communicating meaning to an audience.
 You will work with discipline within an ensemble.
 You will perform a play that is either scripted or devised in the summer term.

 Unit 19 – The Principles of Acting

-Throughout this unit you will learn about how acting techniques can be employed in a performance within two contrasting short performances.
+You will learn about how acting techniques can be employed in a performance within two contrasting short performances.
 You will be assessed on your research skills and your ability to apply the acting techniques from each genre in performance.